If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 What are the benefits of an LLC?

 In summary, here are the benefits of LLC:

 LLCs do not save in taxes.
 LLCs, however, enjoy personal liability protection as the most simple business structure.

-I’m going to answer those questions so you have a clear picture of all the benefits of an LLC entrepreneurs like you can benefit from.
+I’m going to answer those questions so you have a clear picture of all the benefits of an LLC entrepreneur like you can benefit from.

-LLC in California benefits in terms of tax are one of the main reasons owners incorporate an LLC.
-However, forming an S Corp has its own different tax benefits.
+LLC in California benefits in terms of tax is one of the main reasons owners incorporate an LLC.
+However, forming an S Corp has its different tax benefits.